oleksandr/storage-gateway/README.md

 ## Authentication

 No authentication is built inside of this gateway.
-The recommended way is to use hide it behind a reverse proxy.
+The recommended way is to hide it behind a reverse proxy.
 For example, you can use `nginx` with `--with-http_auth_request_module` and use the following configuration snippet:

         location ~ ^/downloads/(?<section>.*) {
             # If you want to disable uploads